-If you hadn’t had South Africa on your culinary radar, you need to get your stuff together and book a flight now.
-Better lose a few pounds before too, because it definitely ain’t happening while you will eat your way through the country and ask for seconds along the way.
+If you haven’t had South Africa on your culinary radar, you need to get your stuff together and book a flight now.
+And if you are concerned about such things better lose a few pounds before you go.
+It definitely ain’t happening while you will eat your way through the country and ask for seconds along the way.

 Especially Cape Town and the surrounding Winelands are serious foodie destinations so when the most serious foodie I know, my brother Stephan, came for a visit after New Year’s I had my work cut out for me.
 Calculating the number of days he would be there (10), multiply it by the amount of meals per day we would have (2, because we both don’t eat breakfast), minus the days we would be working (3) and the meals we would spend at family homes (5) resulted in 9 lunches and dinners I wanted to be absolutely perfect.

 That’s when I realized that I had unfortunately left my little calculation for too long, Cape Town in January is nothing like Cape Town in winter and chances are all the good places will have been booked literally months in advance.
 That realization gave me a mild panic attack.
 I know I know… I’m a control freak and a people pleaser so the idea of not getting into the Test Kitchen with my brother was simply horrible (just culinary speaking of course…).

 But I shouldn’t have worried.
 There is plenty of fish in the sea of great restaurants in Cape Town and we ate like kings.